-I’m here for Bike Magazine, reporting on the boom in mountain biking along B.C.’s Yellowhead Highway, a strip of asphalt that belts the province from the Alberta to the Pacific Ocean.
-At each trail network a local shows me around.
-Usually they’re young, fit and rip.
+I’m here for Bike Magazine, reporting on the boom in mountain biking along B.C.’s Yellowhead Highway, a strip of asphalt that belts the province from the Alberta border to the Pacific Ocean.
+At each trail network, a local shows me around.
+Usually, they’re young, fit and rip.
 But the welcome crew at Burns Lake is completely different and goes a long way to explaining the vibrant volunteer culture of this community.

 Roughly 5,000 people live in and around the town, 11 hours north of Vancouver.
 About 200 of them are bike club members.
 That’s about the same as where I live, a town of nearly 70,000 people.
 Every Wednesday, from when the snow melts until it sticks again, the Burns Lake Mountain Biking Association hosts a work bee.
 An average of 20 people show up for the hour of maintenance followed by a free shuttle to the top of the trail network.
 Many bigger clubs would love to get that many volunteers once a month.

 “The work bees are crucial,” says Dave Sandsmark, one of the organizers of the maintenance parties and the owner of Burnt Bikes, the local bike shop.
 “We get so much work done.
 We would not be able to maintain 100 kilometres of trail without the volunteer base. ”

 Indeed, when a grad student surveyed more than two dozen trail managers in the province for his thesis, most told him they struggle to keep trails from falling apart or disappearing in the weeds.
 Just about every club along the Yellowhead told me keeping up with maintenance is a challenge.
 “The glory is in the building, not filling potholes,” is how one of them explained it to me.